gyrusdentatus/nymCHAT/README.md

 - Try restarting the nym-client if you run into issues!
 CTRL + C to stop it.
 ---
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3